 Every art form has ways of pausing to focus the mind and direct attention.
 Including the art of the landing page.
 Building a great one isn’t just about adding cool features and content.
-It’s also about knowing when to stop, or even when to remove elements to make what remains shine brighter.
+It’s also about knowing when to stop, or even when to remove elements to make what remains to shine brighter.

 There’s a certain powerful simplicity to many of the best landing pages we’ve seen in the past month.
-Some of them use single-screen templates that are designed to support one succinct call to action, while others adapt more complex designs, from which they take only what they need.
-Still others use long-form templates to space out the bounty of information they carry so that it never becomes confusing or overwhelming.
+Some of them use single-screen templates that are designed to support one succinct call to action, while others adopt more complex designs, from which they take only what they need.
+Still, others use long-form templates to space out the bounty of information they carry so that it never becomes confusing or overwhelming.

 To get 7 of the templates that these savvy marketers started with—totally free—click below:

 If you’re already a LeadPages® member, you can find every template below in either the standard library or the Marketplace—just look for them under the template names in the headings.